chuckcscccl/rustlr/chapter4.md

 struct may be empty if all right-hand-side symbols of the single production rules are associated with the unit type.

-Although the generated parser may not be very readable, rustlr also generated semantic actions that create instances of these enum types.
+Although the generated parser may not be very readable, rustlr also generated semantic actions that create instances of these AST types.
 For example, the rule `Expr:Plus --> Expr + Expr` will have semantic action equivalent to one created from:

 ```
 Expr --> Expr:[a] + Expr:[b] {Plus(a,b)}